 Second Floor

 Total 2,964 sqft.
 1824 sqft on first and second floors.
 456 sqft in garret of second floor under the cat slide roof.
-684 sqft in attic for extra bedroom.
+684 sqft in attic for two extra bedrooms.

 Cabinets build into walls.

 A team of professionals documented and disassembled the house piece by piece.
-Damaged areas replaced with period compatible wood.
-Note the one piece principal rafters running from peak to the end of the cat slide showing original house was constructed as a saltbox.
+Damaged areas were replaced with period compatible wood.
+Note the one piece principal rafter running from peak to the end of the cat slide showing original house was constructed as a saltbox.

-The house is stored in dry barns and can be transported on a flatbed.
+The house is stored in a dry barn and transported on a flatbed.

 ResErections, Inc. specializes in documenting, marketing and disassembling architecturally unique 19th century stone buildings that can be reconstructed on sites where the investment results in the creation of new real estate wealth.
 Buyers save an endangered magnificent structure from demolition - and create new architectural art.